Military

 High mobility is ensured by the permanent six-wheel drive purpose-built vehicle, powered by an air-cooled diesel engine through a six-speed automatic gearbox.
 The maximum speed of the G6 is 85 km/h.
 The rigid chassis is actually divided into two parts, a driver’s/engine compartment and a crew compartment.
 In order to distribute its weight and to maintain mobility over sand and soft terrain, the G6 employs large 21x25 run-flat tires.
 All-independent torsion bar suspension, differential locks and on-the-move tyre inflation system (optional) offer superior traction and high levels of crew comfort.
 The driver controls a central tire-inflation system to vary the ground pressure.
 The system can also be used to maintain some degree of tire pressure in case of air leakage from small punctures.
 A 45-hp (34 kw) Auxiliary Power Unit (APU) provides power for turret operations, recharging the batteries, and the driver/crew compartment air conditioning system.

-The armoured turret and hull provide protection against small arms fire, shell splinters, landmine explosions and, in the vital 60° frontal arc, against 20mm attack.
+The armored turret and hull provide protection against small arms fire, shell splinters, landmine explosions and, in the vital 60° frontal arc, against 20mm attack.
 The frontal 60° arc provides protection against 20-mm type ammunition.
 Additionally, the shape and armor thickness of the chassis hull allows it to withstand at least three mine detonations (against TM46 antitank landmine or equivalent) before being immobilized.
 Separate fire extinguishing systems can be fitted in the turret and engine compartment.
 A ventilation system or BC protection and air conditioning can be provided.
 The separation of the driver/engine compartment from the crew compartment also facilitates survival against mines.
 The connection between the two is perforated with blowout holes to direct the force of the blast upwards, away from any personnel compartments.
 The separation also allows the driver to be beyond the detonation point before the mine is activated.
 The driver also has bullet-resistant glass windows that can be further protected by armored shutters, although it limits him to the use of a periscopic viewing port.
 The vehicle commander has limited steering and braking capability if the driver becomes a casualty.
 The crew compartment has four firing ports (two each side) so the crew can engage targets without exposing themselves to return fire.

 A wide range of optional subsystems is available to increase the efficiency of the G6 and its crew.
 They include the following: